ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 x^⊤ \Sigma x > 0, \forall x \ne 0
 $$

-This is the multivariate analogue of the univariate requirement for the variance $$\sigma^2$$ to be positive.
-To be clear, we need to choose such a kernel, so that the resultant covariance matrix is positive definite.
+This is the multivariate analog of the univariate requirement for the variance $$\sigma^2$$ to be positive.
+To be clear, we need to choose such a kernel to make the resultant covariance matrix positive.
 Although we haven't made any reference to it, we also need a mean function $$m(x)$$.
 Having all the ingredients in place, we write:

 $$
 Y(x) \sim \mathcal{GP}\left(m(x),k(x,x')\right)
 $$

-### Making predictions from Gaussian Process posteriors
+### Making predictions from Gaussian Processes posteriors
 We have gone through all the fuzz to make some predictions.
 Right?
 So, suppose that we have $$n_1$$ new testing samples, and we are going to base these predictions on $$n_2$$ previously observed data points.
 Therefore, we want to calculate $$Y(x)\mid D_{n_2}$$, where $$D_{n_2}=(x_1,y_1), (x_2, y_2), \ldots$$.

 $$